Vicinity Vision Transformer: Our Method

-The detailed derivation is included in the supplementary materials.
-Here the queries and keys are related to their own positions $i$ and $j$, and hence we can fulfill the Eq.~\eqref{eq: linear form} to reorder the dot product in self-attention.
-Our method provides three appealing properties: (1) \textit{Linear complexity}: cosine can be decomposed, thus $KV$ is calculated first to ensure linear complexity.
-(2) \textit{Locality bias}: if two tokens are close to each other in 2D feature maps, they are encouraged to have stronger relationships, as shown in Fig.~\ref{fig:reweight}.
-(3) \textit{Global context}: it retains a global receptive field as in the standard self-attention.
+Our method provides three appealing properties: (1) \textit{Linear complexity}: cosine re-weighting and Manhattan distance ensure decomposability, thus we avoid calculating $QK$.
+The overall computational complexity is $O(N(4d)^2)$ which grows linearly with sequence length.
+(2) \textit{Locality bias}: if two tokens are close to each other in 2D feature maps, they are encouraged to have a stronger relationship, as shown in Fig.~\ref{fig:reweight}.
+(3) \textit{Global context}: it retains a global receptive field as standard self-attention.